1940 World Series: Game 1

 Bobo Newsom won Game 1 aided by a five-run second inning by Detroit.
 Two singles and an error loaded the bases before Pinky Higgins drove in two runs with a single.
 A walk reloaded the bases before Dick Bartell's two-run single.
 Bruce Campbell's RBI single knocked starter Paul Derringer out of the game.
-The Reds got on the board in the fourth when Ival Goodman hit a leadoff double and scored on Jimmy Ripple's single, but Campbell's two-run home run in the fifth off of Whitey Moore extended the Tigers' lead to 7–1.
+The Reds got on the board in the fourth when Ival Goodman hit a leadoff double and scored on Jimmy Ripple's single, but Campbell's two-run home run in the fifth off Whitey Moore extended the Tigers' lead to 7–1.
 The Reds got another run in the eighth when Billy Werber doubled and scored on Goodman's single, but nothing else as Detroit took a 1–0 series lead.

 The Tigers' win in Game 1 was the first World Series game won by a non-New York City team since 1935.
 In every World Series between 1935 and 1940, either both teams were from New York City or a New York City team won in a sweep (1938 and 1939).

 Game 2

-Detroit struck first in Game 2 Bucky Walters allowed two leadoff walks in the first, then an RBI single to Charlie Gehringer and ground-ball RBI double-play to Hank Greenberg, but the Reds tied it in the second on four singles off of Schoolboy Rowe, two of which by Eddie Joost and Billy Myers scoring a run each.
+Detroit struck first in Game 2 Bucky Walters allowed two leadoff walks in the first, then an RBI single to Charlie Gehringer and ground-ball RBI double-play to Hank Greenberg, but the Reds tied it in the second on four singles off Schoolboy Rowe, two of which by Eddie Joost and Billy Myers scoring a run each.
 Next inning, Jimmy Ripple's two-run home run put the Reds up 4–2.
 Back-to-back doubles by Walters and Billy Werber made it 5–2 Reds in the fourth.
 The Tigers got a run in the sixth on Hank Greenberg's RBI double after a walk and forceout in the sixth, but nothing else besides Pinky Higgins's leadoff double in the fifth as the Reds tied the series with a 5–3 win heading to Detroit.